Our Osteopaths

 Osteopath

-Lachlan has been practising as a Registered Osteopath for 20 years having studied at the European School of Osteopathy in Maidstone, Kent.
-He has worked with a variety of patients having spent 15 years in London at a well-known yoga centre as well as practising locally at The Heeler Centre for 7 years.
+Lachlan has been practicing as a Registered Osteopath for 20 years having studied at the European School of Osteopathy in Maidstone, Kent.
+He has worked with a variety of patients having spent 15 years in London at a well-known yoga centre as well as practicing locally at The Heeler Centre for 7 years.

 Osteopath